hmrc/identity-verification-questions/README.md

 You must supply *at least one* identifier, and you can only supply one *of each type of identifier*.
 Different identifier types support different **evidence sources** for question data.
 Currently the **only** supported identifiers are:

-* **vrn** - Must be a valid VAT (with suffix) according to https://github.com/hmrc/domain/blob/main/src/main/scala/uk/gov/hmrc/domain/Vrn.scala
+* **vrn** - Must be a valid VAT Registration Number according to https://github.com/hmrc/domain/blob/main/src/main/scala/uk/gov/hmrc/domain/Vrn.scala

 * **nino** - Must be a valid NINO (with suffix) according to https://github.com/hmrc/domain/blob/main/src/main/scala/uk/gov/hmrc/domain/Nino.scala